btvwag/btvwag.github.com/_posts/jobs/2012-11-10-bluehouse-2-php-developers.md

 category: jobs
 ---

 ### Experienced PHP Developer
-Two Web Developers Wanted

-We're growing and we're looking to add two Web developers to the team.
-We've consolidated the job description into this single listing, since the two positions are so similar.

 As a Web Developer at Bluehouse Group, you will create high quality, custom solutions for a variety of clients.
-Working with a team of designers, developers, and account managers, you will exercise your creative and technical skills in a dynamic collaborative environment. environment.
+Working with a team of designers, developers, and account managers, you will exercise your creative and technical skills in a dynamic collaborative environment.

 JOB REQUIREMENTS:
 * Strong proficiency in object-oriented PHP and MySQL